oSoc17/rideaway-backend/README.md

 ## Installation

-Make sure you have the .NET Core library installed https://www.microsoft.com/net/core Run `build.sh` or `build.bat` to build it and `run.sh` or `run.bat` to run it.
-The Api will start on http://localhost:5000
+Make sure you have the .NET Core library installed: https://www.microsoft.com/net/core.

+Run `build.sh` or `build.bat` to build the application and `run.sh` or `run.bat` to run the application.
+The Api will start on http://localhost:5000.

 ## Api